Coryphella

-Coryphella is a genus of sea slugs, specifically aeolid nudibranchs, marine gastropod molluscs.
-It is the only genus in the family Coryphellidae.
+Coryphella is a genus of sea slugs, specifically aeolid nudibranchs, marine gastropod molluscs in the family Coryphellidae.

 Taxonomy

 Coryphella was originally described in an 1850 paper, and included three original species; Coryphella landsburgii, Coryphella rufobranchialis, and Coryphella pellucida.
 The family Coryphellidae was first established in 1889 by Rudolph Bergh, and was re-established in a 2017 study.
 Molecular studies have found that many existing genera were actually synonymous with Coryphella, leading to many genera being merged.
+However, these studies had failed to take morphological analysis into account, the "lumping" of several genera under Coryphella leading to loss of differentiation.
+Thus in a 2025 study, after full molecular and morphological analysis, the genus Coryphella was restricted, previously synonymized genera reinstated, and two new genera established.

 Species

-Species within the genus Coryphella are as follows:
+According to Korshunova et al. (2025), species within the genus Coryphella are as follows: